 This happens because the appKey=defaultApp parameter is sent when connection to the WCS server, and the default app for this key is this URL: http://localhost:9091/EchoApp

-To change these settings, enter to the command line interface of the WCS server via SSH:
+To change these settings, enter to the command line interface of the WCS server core via SSH:

 Use the password you have specified when installing WCS.

 You can execute the show apps command to see the current applications:

 >show apps%show apps